Claude Meisch: Political career

+Minister of Education

 In 2020, Meisch was at the centre of controversy when, as Minister of Education, he forced the Luxembourgish public schools to reopen in the midst of the COVID-19 pandemic despite protests from the teachers union (SNE) and an online petition from 23,000 concerned parents urging him not to do so.
 A spokesperson for the Ministry of Education stated that "parents have no say in the matter".

+In July 2021, in response to the effects of stress and emotional insecurity caused by the COVID pandemic, Claude Meisch as Minister of National Education, Children and Youth, inaugurated the Achtsamkeitspfad open-air mindfulness trail at the Munsbach Castle, designed and created by the Center for Social-Emotional Development (CDSE) to reinforce psychic balance, the first meditation concept of its kind in the Grand Duchy of Luxembourg.
+Claude Meisch congratulated the CDSE for their initiative to promote awareness of emotional skills and well-being, and thanked the commune of Schuttrange for their support.

+In 2023 he was appointed Minister of Education, Children and Youth and as Minister of Housing and Spatial Planning in the government of Luc Frieden.